HectorRicardo/simple-music-app/README.md

 >  - Google Assistant
 >  - other devices/apps

-In Android terminology, the "places" from which we should be able to control the app's player (including the app's UI) are referred to as **media controllers** (or simply "controllers").
+For the sake of the explanation, let's give these "places" a name so we can refer to them easily.
+These places are really player controlling mechanisms, so let's call them "*contmechs*" (short for **cont**roller **mech**anisms).

+> NOTE: The word "contmech" doesn't exist, either in the dictionary or in the
+> Android docs.
+It's a word I just invented to make it easier to refer to the
+> "places" listed in bullets in Expectation 1.

-To achieve this goal, we need to abstract the player from the rest of the app.
-That is, we need to separate the player into a decoupled, standalone Android module that is callable from any of the Android media controllers.
+To fulfill Expectation 1, we need to abstract the player from the rest of the app.
+That is, we need to separate the player into a decoupled, standalone Android module that is callable from any of the contmechs listed above.

 Hold on...didn't we do that already?
 Wasn't the initial assumption of this guide that the player is already implemented and abstracted, and we just care about